Your cart

 • Peripheral vasoconstriction, associated with psychological stress.
 Jasmine and pepper have relaxing effects.

-• Other tests showed that the aroma of heliotrope reduces stress and anxiety .
+• Other tests showed that the aroma of heliotrope reduces stress and anxiety.

-Smell since the beginning of time
+Smell from the beginning of time

-Since prehistoric times, smell has accompanied us and helped us identify food, predators and mates.
+Since prehistoric times, smell has accompanied us and helped us identify food, predators, and mates.

 Conclusion